Unboxed-Software/solana-course/content/basic-solana-mobile.md

-# Basic Solana Mobile with React Native

 ---
-title: Basic Solana Mobile with React Native
+title: Introduction to Solana Mobile
 objectives:

-- Explain how Mobile Wallet Adapter (MWA) works
+- Explain the high level Mobile Wallet Adapter (MWA) flow
 - Create an Android Solana dApp using React Native from scratch
 ---